 Even though the people of the Samaritan village were hostile towards the messengers, did this really justify the “Sons of Thunder’s” request for the fiery death of an entire village?
 The reason why James and John made this request was due to the prevalent, Jewish belief that the Samaritans were a mongrel race of fools and idolaters!
 They had broken God’s command to not intermarry with foreigners (Deuteronomy 7:3) and had formed a “religion” that worshipped many gods!
 James and John may have thought their request was justifiable considering Elijah’s calling down fire on the Samaritan king Ahaziah’s men in 2 Kings 1.
-While there was passion and great faith in Jesus in this request, James and John received rebuke because it went against Christ’s mission to save, not to judge the world (John 12:46-47).
+While there was passion and great faith in Jesus in their request, James and John received rebuke because it went against Christ’s mission to save, not to judge the world (John 12:46-47).
 He who has no pleasure in destroying the wicked (Ezekiel 33:11) had come not to condemn the world but to save the world through Him (John 3:17)!

 Seeking a Position of Honor in the Kingdom

 The second glimpse of James and John “earning” their title “Sons of Thunder” is found in Matthew 20:20-28.
-In this passage the mother of James and John requests that her two sons be given positions of honor in the kingdom.
+In this passage the mother of James and John requested that her two sons be given positions of honor in the kingdom.
 Since it is probable that Salome was the sister of Mary the mother of Jesus, this made James and John cousins of Jesus.
-While the mother may have felt their “familial” connection with Jesus entitled her sons to receive special honor, many scholars believe this request was hatched in the minds of the “Sons of Thunder” when having heard that each of the twelve apostles would one day sit on the twelve thrones judging the tribes of Israel (Matthew 19:28).
+While Salome may have felt their “familial” connection with Jesus entitled her sons to receive special honor, many scholars believe this request was hatched in the minds of the “Sons of Thunder” when having heard that each of the twelve apostles would one day sit on the twelve thrones judging the tribes of Israel (Matthew 19:28).
 Driven by worldly ambition James and John were not satisfied with just sitting on one of these thrones but wanted the most honorable ones next to Christ Himself.
 Jesus then tells them that these positions are not His to give but will be appointed by His Father in heaven.

 Lest we think too little of James and John, verse 24 tells us that upon hearing of this request the other ten apostles were indignant with the brothers.
 This created a debate amongst the twelve apostles that carried on right to the table of the Last Supper (Luke 22:24).
 This shows that their indignation with the “Sons of Thunder” was out of jealousy and not holy humility.
 Jesus handled this dispute by reminding the apostles that the values of secular society are not to be applied to serving in the kingdom.
 While self-importance and exercising authority over other people was the key to worldly success, becoming a servant to all was the key to succeeding in the kingdom of God!
 James took these words to heart and according to tradition preached the Gospel message in Spain and was so successful that he caught the attention of Herod I and became the first martyred Apostle!